 The National Telehealth Service provides an integrated platform for people to access virtual health information, advice and support from trained health professionals.

 The service launched in November 2015 to bring together a number of Ministry-funded health advice phone lines and provide a clinical and technology platform for service integration and innovation in virtual digital health services.

-Next phase of the multi-year evaluation of the National Telehealth Service
+Multi-year evaluation of the National Telehealth Service

-The post-implementation review assessed transition from the previous providers to the integrated National Telehealth Service, and implementation of the Service for the first 12 months of operation (up to October 2016).
+The first phase report of the evaluation, a post-implementation review was completed in December 2017.
+The post-implementation review assessed transition from the previous service providers to the integrated National Telehealth Service platform, and implementation of the service for the first 12 months of operation (up to October 2016)

 The first report, the Post-implementation Review Report and the accompanying Technical Appendices for the Post-Implementation Review, are available for download below.